 However, you might end up in tidying-up mode if you do it for too long and no longer in a study mode.
 So, while a clear desk is essential, stay focussed on what you’re doing - studying to achieve the goals set down in your career counselling!

 Like Robert Brault once said - "I am never five minutes into stripping the clutter from my life before I start running into the clutter that is my life."

-Wait until you have deserved a 5 minute break to make a sandwich or a piece of toast, or wait until you’re done for the day if you plan to make a proper meal.
+Instead, keep studying until you deserve a 5-minute break to make a sandwich or a piece of toast, or wait until you’re done for the day if you plan to make a proper meal.

 If you come across something in your studies that you don’t fully understand, you should probably look it up on Wikipedia.
-That site knows absolutely everything about everything ever!
+It’s a site that knows absolutely everything about everything, ever!